JENSEN-IoT-Embedded-Project/firmware-pico/rain/README.md

 7.Web Application HTTP Server

-##Complete description of all hardware and software needed for motion sensor project
+## Complete description of all hardware and software needed for motion sensor project

-###Hardware Components:
+### Hardware Components:

-1.Raspberry Pi Pico W – A low-cost microcontroller board with built-in Wi-Fi, ideal for sensor-based projects.
+1. Raspberry Pi Pico W – A low-cost microcontroller board with built-in Wi-Fi, ideal for sensor-based projects.

-2.Raspberry Pi Zero – A compact and efficient single-board computer that can be used for processing data from sensors.
+2. Raspberry Pi Zero – A compact and efficient single-board computer that can be used for processing data from sensors.

-3.RGB Light – Adds visual effects by changing colors in response to motion detection.
+3. RGB Light – Adds visual effects by changing colors in response to motion detection.

-4.Resistors – Essential for controlling voltage levels and preventing damage to circuit components.
+4. Resistors – Essential for controlling voltage levels and preventing damage to circuit components.

-5.Buzzer – Emits an audible alert when motion is detected.
+5. Buzzer – Emits an audible alert when motion is detected.

-6.Ultrasonic Motion Sensor – Detects movement using ultrasonic waves; triggers the system when an object moves within a certain range.
+6. Ultrasonic Motion Sensor – Detects movement using ultrasonic waves; triggers the system when an object moves within a certain range.

-7.Cables – Used to connect various components and ensure proper electrical communication.
+7. Cables – Used to connect various components and ensure proper electrical communication.

-8.LCD Screen (Optional) – Displays information such as motion detection logs, system status, or messages.
+8. LCD Screen (Optional) – Displays information such as motion detection logs, system status, or messages.

-###Software Components:
+### Software Components:

-1.Thonny IDE – A lightweight and beginner-friendly Python IDE, useful for writing and testing MicroPython scripts.
+1. Thonny IDE – A lightweight and beginner-friendly Python IDE, useful for writing and testing MicroPython scripts.

-2.MicroPython – A compact version of Python optimized for microcontrollers like the Raspberry Pi Pico W.
+2. MicroPython – A compact version of Python optimized for microcontrollers like the Raspberry Pi Pico W.

-3.C/C++ – Provides low-level control and efficiency for programming the Raspberry Pi Pico W.
+3. C/C++ – Provides low-level control and efficiency for programming the Raspberry Pi Pico W.

-4.Pico-SDK – A set of development tools, libraries, and examples for programming Raspberry Pi Pico with C/C++.
+4. Pico-SDK – A set of development tools, libraries, and examples for programming Raspberry Pi Pico with C/C++.

-5.WSL (Windows Subsystem for Linux) – Provides a Linux-like environment on Windows, used to run the MQTT broker and scripts.
+5. WSL (Windows Subsystem for Linux) – Provides a Linux-like environment on Windows, used to run the MQTT broker and scripts.

-6.VS Code (Optional) – A powerful code editor used for developing, debugging, and running scripts.
+6. VS Code (Optional) – A powerful code editor used for developing, debugging, and running scripts.

-7.Twilio API – Enables SMS notifications or alerts when motion is detected.
+7. Twilio API – Enables SMS notifications or alerts when motion is detected.

-8.InfluxDB (Docker Container) – A time-series database used to store and analyze motion detection data.
+8. InfluxDB (Docker Container) – A time-series database used to store and analyze motion detection data.

-9.Web Application HTTP Server – Hosts a web interface to display motion sensor logs and real-time status.
+9. Web Application HTTP Server – Hosts a web interface to display motion sensor logs and real-time status.

-##System Description:
+## System Description:

 1. Detecting Motion (The Watcher)
 The Ultrasonic Motion Sensor is like a guard—it keeps scanning for movement.
 If something moves, the Raspberry Pi Pico W picks it up and sends the signal.